 The following also increase your chances of developing a UTI:

-- Advanced age and conditions that affect personal care habits (such as Alzheimer disease and delirium)
+- Conditions that affect personal care habits (such as Alzheimer disease and delirium)

 - Problems emptying the bladder completely